Cookies on the Healthspan site

 As vitamin C cannot be stored in the body, a regular intake is essential.
 We mainly obtain vitamin C from fruit and vegetables such as berries, citrus, green leaves and capsicum peppers – an excellent reason to aim for your 5-a-day.

-However, Vitamin C is one of the most unstable vitamins: up to two thirds is lost during food processing, cooking and storage.
-Fruit juices rapidly lose their vitamin C content when exposed to air, even if chilled.
+However, vitamin C is one of the most unstable vitamins: up to two thirds is lost during food processing, cooking and storage.
+Fruit juices rapidly lose their vitamin C content when exposed to air, even if chilled, but this is somewhat mitigated by the high levels present in juice in the first place.

 Interestingly, most animals make their own vitamin C, but for some reason humans lack the enzyme (L-glionolactone oxidase) needed for its synthesis - possibly because caveman obtained good amounts of vitamin C from berries and green leaves, so there was no advantage from keeping this metabolic trick.